-On the other hand, a negative result at a cycle threshold above 35 still does not exclude a covid infection, due to the problem of false negatives (e.g. sample taken improperly or too early).
-More recently, US researchers found that single-gene tests were false-negative due to new mutations.
+However, a negative result at a cycle threshold above 35 still does not exclude a covid infection, as a false negative result may arise if the sample is taken improperly or too early.
+More recently, US researchers found that single-gene tests were false-negative due to new virus mutations.

 The above considerations are valid at the individual level.
 At the aggregate level, if the adjusted number of positive PCR tests is suddenly increasing, this certainly indicates an infection wave.
 The problem then is that in many places, PCR testing has been catching at most 10% of all infections.

 In conclusion, while PCR tests at high-risk places like hospitals, nursing homes and other sensitive locations are vital and undisputed, the benefit of mass PCR testing in the general population, which is costing mid-sized countries billions, may be somewhat more debatable.